 You are here

-The theater, museum and education center are open for daytime visits that educate patrons about Civil War Washington and Lincoln's life, assassination, aftermath and legacy.
+The theatre, museum and aftermath exhibits are open for daytime visits that educate patrons about Civil War Washington and Lincoln's life, assassination, aftermath and legacy.
 Highlights of a Ford's visit include artifacts related to the Lincoln assassination conspiracy, presentations by actors and National Park Service rangers, exhibits exploring Lincoln's presidency and the Civil War, and a 34-foot tower of Lincoln books.

 (202) 347-4833 / (202) 347-6269 fax or visit () fords ! orgWebsite

 Min to Airport: 0

 Distance to Conv Center: 6.5

 Distance to Metro: 1